 How does the membership work?

 To become a member you need to join the community.
-It costs just £3.25 per month (£39 annual fee).
+It costs from £3.25 per month.
 As a member you get access to the members app where you can find and post group rides, use our route database & chat to members.

 You can also access the member 10-50% discount codes from our awesome partners like Wahoo, Digme Fitness & Haute Route.

 Yes - all new members get a 14 day free trial upon signing up.
 You won't be charged for 14 days so you can try out the community.
 If you wish to cancel within the trial period then you just need to email us and we'll sort that out.